Skip to main content

 Base Selection

-1. Select the Move To Base for removed parts.
+1. Select the Move To Base for the removed parts.

 3. Select the Serviceability Status at Removal for the selected part for maintenance.